General Assembly Update

 We SUPPORT the following legislation:

 SB372- Ben Chafin- Carrying dangerous weapon to place of religious worship.
 Repeals the statutory prohibition on carrying a gun, pistol, bowie knife, dagger, or other dangerous weapon, without good and sufficient reason, to a place of worship while a meeting for religious purposes is being held at such place.
 VAIB supported the rights of churches to establish its own position this matter.
-1/17/18 REPORTED out of Senate Courts.
+Left in House Rules committee.
+FAILED on 3/6/18.
+Identical House Bill 1180 (Delegate Dave LaRock) FAILED in House Courts.

 HB545- Delegate Nick Freitas.
 Child care licensure; forfeiture of eligibility for religious exemption.This bill requires child day centers seeking exemption from licensure as a religious institution to file with the Commissioner of Social Services, prior to beginning operation and annually thereafter, documentary evidence that the individual seeking to operate the child day center is not currently ineligible to operate another child welfare agency due to a suspension or revocation of his license or license exemption for reasons involving child safety or any criminal conviction, including fraud, related to such child welfare agency.
 VAIB supports any effort to maintain the integrity of religious exempt day cares.
-The bill was REPORTED in House Health, Welfare, and Institutions subcommittee #3 on Jan.
-18 and will move to the full committe for a vote.
+Signed into law by Governor.

 We OPPOSE the following legislation:

-SB90- (Senator Louise Lucas) Virginia Casino Gaming Commission; regulation of casino gaming; penalties.
+SB90 and SB91 (Senator Louise Lucas) Virginia Casino Gaming Commission; regulation of casino gaming; penalties.
 Creates the Virginia Casino Gaming Commission (the Commission) as the licensing body for casino gaming.
 VAIB opposes casinos due to the other negative social elements which accompany gambling.
-1/22/18 PBI in Senate General Laws and Technology.
-This bill is finished for the year.
+Both bills PASSED BY INDEFINITELY in Senate General Laws and Technology and are finished for the year!

-SB112- (Senator Barbara Favola) Hate crimes; criminal acts against persons because of gender, etc. Adds disability, gender, gender identity, and sexual orientation to the categories of victims whose intentional selection for a hate crime involving assault, assault and battery, or trespass for the purpose of damaging another's property results in a higher criminal penalty for the offense.
+SB 45 (Senator Barbara Favola); SB112 (Senator Barbara Favola); Hate crimes related to sexual orientation or gender identity.
+Adds disability, gender, gender identity, and sexual orientation to the categories of victims whose intentional selection for a hate crime involving assault, assault and battery, or trespass for the purpose of damaging another's property results in a higher criminal penalty for the offense.
 VAIB opposes hate crime legislation as it increases penalties for certain crimes depending on the movitvation of the attacker.
-1/15/18 FAILED TO REPORT in Senate Courts.
+FAILED TO REPORT in Senate Courts.
+Similar hate crimes bills which FAILED are: HB10 (Delegate Kaye Kory), HB32 (Delegate Rip Sullivan), HB266 (Delegate Cheryl Turpin), HB300 (Delegate Vivian Watts),

-SB202 (Senator Adam Ebbin) Nondiscrimination in public employment.
+SB202 (Senator Adam Ebbin) and HB 401 (Delegate Mark Levine) Nondiscrimination for gender identity and sexual orientation.
 Prohibits discrimination in public employment on the basis of sexual orientation or gender identity, as defined in the bill.
 The bill also codifies for state and local government employment the current prohibitions on discrimination in employment on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, disability, or status as a veteran.
-1/22/18 REPORTED out of Senate General Laws and Technology to be voted on in the Senate.
+Both Bills FAILED!

-SB423 (Senator Jennifer Wexton) Virginia Fair Housing Law; unlawful discriminatory housing practices; sexual orientation and gender identity.
-Adds discrimination on the basis of an individual's sexual orientation or gender identity as an unlawful housing practice.
-The bill defines sexual orientation and gender identity.
-1/22/18 REPORTED out of Senate General Laws and Technology to be voted on in the Senate.
+SB423 (Senator Jennifer Wexton); HB971 (Delegate Elizabeth Guzman); HB1547 (Delegate Marcus Simon) Virginia Fair Housing Law; unlawful discriminatory housing practices; sexual orientation and gender identity.
+Adds discrimination on the basis of an individual's sexual orientation or gender identity as an unlawful housing practice, and defines sexual orientation and gender identity.
+ALL OF THESE BILLS FAILED!